Timeline of OFA History, 1973-2020

 OFA Jazz Program and Harvard Jazz Bands present "The Afro-Cuban Connection," a residency honoring nine-time Grammy award winner, pianist Eddie Palmieri, also featuring guest trumpeter Brian Lynch (April).

-15th annual Harvard Arts Medal awarded to composer John Adams '69 AM '72 (May).
+Harvard Arts Medal awarded to composer John Adams '69 AM '72 at the 15th annual ARTS FIRST (April).

 OFA Ceramics Program Director Nancy Selvage commissioned by Cambridge Arts Council to create "Water Wall," public art project for Trolley Square in North Cambridge (late spring).